quantum-kite/kite/docs/documentation/examples/haldane.md

   </figure>
 </div>

-Finally, there are other physical ways of damping them: temperature and disorder.
+Finally, there are other ways of damping the STE fluctuations, e.g. via a simple thermal averaging effect (temperature) or the use of uncorrelated disorder.
-The use of these last two resources depend on the goals of the numerical calculation.
+The use of such strategies depend on the goals of the numerical calculation.
-In the present case, where we wanted to see the quantum anomalous Hall plateau, we can simply consider Anderson disorder and work with intermediate temperatures.
+In the present case, where we primarily wanted to see the quantum anomalous Hall plateau, we can simply consider a moderate Anderson disorder and work with intermediate temperatures.

 !!! example